K. V. Subrahmanya Aiyar

 Kanthadai Vaidya Subrahmanya Aiyar (1875 – 7 November 1969) was a Tamil epigraphist and historian.
 He is considered to be the first person to conclusively decipher the cave inscriptions of Tamil Nadu as a form of Tamil-Brahmi.

 Early life

-Subrahmanya Aiyar was born in Coimbatore in 1875 and was educated in Trichinopoly.
+Subrahmanya Aiyar was born in Avinashi Tirupur in 1875 and was educated in Trichinopoly.
 On completion of his education, Aiyar obtained a job at the Coimbatore Collectorate in Ootacamund where his abilities were recognised by Chief Epigraphist V. Venkayya who in 1906, inducted him into his team.

 Career

 Subrahmanya Aiyar worked as a government epigraphist from 1906 to 1932.
 He edited South Indian Inscriptions Volumes VI, VII and VIII and wrote for the Epigraphia Indica.
 In 1938, he published a monumental 3-volume work Historical Sketches of Ancient Deccan.